Table of Contents

 Essential Questions…for example.

 Here is another example of the curriculum mapping and 4th grade mathematics.
 It is aligned to the CCSS for mathematics and includes enduring understandings, essential questions, and learning targets.

-- Rule of thumb: One or two essential questions will generally be sufficient in a single lesson plan.
+- One or two essential questions will generally be sufficient in a single lesson plan.

 Pulling it all together

 You will begin developing your lesson plan by completing the top sections of the lesson plan template.

 - Common Core State Standards or Early Learning Standards (ECE)